ocaml/dune/doc/jbuild.rst

 ``-linkall``.
 Jbuilder automatically uses ``-linkall`` when the ``(kind ...)`` field is set to ``ppx_rewriter`` or ``ppx_deriver``.

-It is guaranteed that the last library in the list will be linked last.
-You can use this feature to use a custom ppx driver.
-By default Jbuilder will use ``ocaml-migrate-parsetree.driver-main``.
-See the section about :ref:`custom-driver` for more details.

 Per module preprocessing specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~